 Essentially, to calculate your conversion rate divide the number of conversions by the number of advert clicks or visitors within the same period of time.

 Don’t forget to check back for our next blog where we delve into exactly how to generate conversions.
-Contact Liquid, your local branding specialist, to learn more.
+Contact the brand agency Liquid Creativity, your local branding specialist, to learn more.